Geocaching: Opencaching Network

-The main difference between Opencaching and traditional listing sites is that all services are open to the users at no cost.
-Generally, most geocaching services or websites offer some basic information for free, but users may have to pay for premium membership that allows access to more information or advanced searching capabilities.
-This is not the case with Opencaching; every geocache is listed and accessible to everyone for free.

-Additionally Opencaching sites allow users to rate and report on existing geocaches.
-This allows users to see what other cachers think of the cache and it encourages participants to place higher-quality caches.
-The rating system also greatly reduces the problem of abandoned or unsatisfactory caches still being listed after repeated negative comments or posts in the cache logs.

 OpenCaching.com

 OpenCaching.com (short: OX) was a site created and run by Garmin from 2010 to 2015, which had the stated aim of being as free and open as possible with no paid content.
 Caches were approved by a community process and coordinates were available without an account.
 The service closed on August 14, 2015.

 Other sites

 In many countries there are regional geocaching sites, but these mostly only compile lists of caches in the area from the three main sites.
 Many of them also accept unique listings of caches for their site; these listings tend to be less popular than the international sites, although occasionally the regional sites may have more caches than the international sites.
 There are some exceptions, such as how, in the territory of the former Soviet Union, the site Geocaching.su remains popular because it accepts listings in the Cyrillic script.
 Additional international sites include Geocaching.de, a German website, and Geocaching Australia, which accepts listings of cache types deprecated by geocaching.com, cache types such as TrigPoint and Moveable caches, as well as traditional geocache types.